liammoat/cloud-native-workshop/Day 01_Kubernetes/labs/04-advanced-kubernetes.md

     ```
     There should be asterisk next on left of the selected dev space.

     Note: If you receive an error message such as `command not found`, it's likely because the azds extension is not fully installed.
-Try restarting the terminal or install `azds cli` from https://docs.microsoft.com/bs-latn-ba/azure/dev-spaces/how-to/install-dev-spaces#install-the-client-side-tools
+Try restarting the terminal or install `azds cli` from [here](https://docs.microsoft.com/bs-latn-ba/azure/dev-spaces/how-to/install-dev-spaces#install-the-client-side-tools)

-3.
+3. Create a new dotnet web application.

+    Install latest stable (3.1.x) dotnet core sdk from [here](https://dotnet.microsoft.com/download) if it's not already installed.

+    ```bash
+    dotnet new webapp -n <webapp-name>
+    ```

+    Navigate to <webapp-name> directory Open it on vs code by typing `code .` in the terminal

+4. Install azure devspaces extension for vs code either by selecting extensions or from [here](https://marketplace.visualstudio.com/items?itemName=azuredevspaces.azds)

+    You may need to `reload` vs code after installing the extension.

+5. Open Command Palette on vs code by using the shortcut `ctrl + shift + p` and type `azds`

+    From the results, choose `Azure DevSpaces: Prepare Configuration` option.
+This will run `azds prep` behind the scenes and will also setup `launch` config for debugging.

+    Choose `yes` when prompted if you like to make the endpoint external.
+This is because for this lab, we will explore how to debug apps via their public endpoint.
+Choosing `no` here would mean we have to use port-forwarding from localhost.

+    Note: In actual development environment, steps have to be taken to ensure https and authentication mechanisms are setup prior to public endpoint debugging.

+    Notice the new files that are created.
+These include a dockerfile, helm charts, azds.yaml and launch configs.

+    Place a breakpoint in `OnGet` method on `Pages/index.html.cs`

+6. Navigate to Debug option on left panel, (shortcut: ctrl + shift + d)

+    Choose `.Net Core Launch (AZDS)` to debug the app.

+    It will take a few minutes the first time to sync the files, build and deploy the app on kubernetes.

+    You should be able to see a public uri for the app ending with `.azds.io` appearing on the output.

+    If it doesn't, type `azds list-uris` in a separate terminal session and copy the endpoint of your app.

+    Paste the endpoint in a browser and notice the breakpoint getting hit on vscode.

+    Stop debugging.
+And from terminal set to the <app-name> directory, type `azds down` to tear down your environment on aks.

+    Do another `azds list-up --all` to confirm.